Monday, September 19, 2011

 8. How soon after use can a drug be detected in hair?

 It takes approximately 4-5 days from the time of drug use for the affected hair to grow above the scalp.
+Body hair growth rates are generally slower and cannot be utilized to determine a timeframe of drug use.

 9. What is the shortest time period that can be evaluated?

-The minimum time period is approximately two weeks (1/4 inch)
+The minimum time period is approximately two weeks (1/4 inch).

 I was going by my recollection from Angel Face or Darkness Descending that the hair anaysis was conducted after they were arrested, on November 6 or 8.